danielaparker/jsoncons/README.md

 Performance enhancements

 - json_reader now estimates the minimum capacity for arrays and objects, and reports that information for the begin_array and begin_object events.
-This greatly reduces reallocation.
+This greatly reduces reallocations.

 Release 0.42
 ------------